MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/quickstart.md

 > Replace the Mac bundle id from 'org.cocos2dx.hellocpp' to 'org.cocos2dx.CocosGettingStarted'
 > Replace the iOS bundle id from 'org.cocos2dx.hellocpp' to 'org.cocos2dx.CocosGettingStarted'
 ```

 3. Download PlayFab Cocos2d-xSdk: [Cocos2D-x SDK (C++)](https://api.playfab.com/downloads/cocos-2d-sdk).
 Save and extract it to a temporary location {PlayFabCocos}
     - Open the following folder in Windows Explorer: {PlayFabCocos}/PlayFabClientSDK
     - Open the following folder in a second Windows Explorer: {CocosGettingStarted}/Classes

 4. Copy paste all files from {PlayFabCocos}/PlayFabClientSDK to {CocosGettingStarted}/Classes

-5. In Visual Studio, Load {CocosGettingStarted}/proj.win32/CocosGettingStarted.sln
+5. In Visual Studio, Load `{CocosGettingStarted}/proj.win32/CocosGettingStarted.sln`.
-6. We want to add the PlayFab files to the Cocos project
+6. We want to add the PlayFab files to the Cocos project.
 7. In Visual Studio, Solution Explorer panel, expand to the folder: Solution/CocosGettingStarted/src
 8. Open a Windows Explorer window at {CocosGettingStarted}/Classes

     - Select all files in {CocosGettingStarted}/Classes, EXCEPT AppDelegate.h, AppDelegate.cpp, HelloWorldScene.h, HelloWorldScene.cpp

     - Drag and drop all of those files from Explorer, onto the Visual Studio Solution/CocosGettingStarted/src folder we found above
 **Note**: If you experience problems, you can drag and drop each file one at a time, just be careful and get all of them